seascape-models/seascape_collaboration/how-to-guides.md

 1. Copy paste the desired project folder from the [folder templates](https://www.dropbox.com/scl/fo/izk0ddbdqsgp3kzihrrv5/h?dl=0&rlkey=91v4l1uxbc7wwhnn4qy4grrh6) to the desired location on your machine (recommend this is on the OneDrive directory) and rename both the folder and the Rproject.
 And put files in relevant locations.
 2. Link to GitHub, MAKE SURE YOU MAKE A PRIVATE REPOSITORY IF REQUIRED
 3. Invite collaborators to join project on GitHub
-4. Share data with collaborators from OneDrive
+4. Share the "Shared_*" with collaborators from OneDrive (note, rename prior to something like "Shared_fish_counts")
 5. Update the README.MD
 6. DONE